jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SCLAlertView](https://github.com/dogo/SCLAlertView)
 * [SCLAlertView-Swift](https://github.com/vikmeup/SCLAlertView-Swift)
 * [PermissionScope](https://github.com/nickoneill/PermissionScope) : A Periscope-inspired way to ask for iOS permissions
+* [DLAlertView](https://github.com/regexident/DLAlertView) : UIAlertView replacement that can embed custom content views, is fully themable and let's you use a delegate and/or blocks.

 ### UITableViewCell
 * [SwipeableCellView](https://github.com/xudafeng/SwipeableCellView) : An easy swipeable for Objective-C.
 * [WobbleView](https://github.com/inFullMobile/WobbleView) : WobbleView is an implementation of a recently popular wobble effect for any view in your app.
+* [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) : An easy-to-use UITableViewCell subclass that implements a swippable content view which exposes utility buttons (similar to iOS 7 Mail Application)

 ### Menu